-To see this in action, go take a look at my column on Target Marketing Magazine.
+To see this in action, go take a look at my column on Adweek.
 That is the result of good ol’ fashion hard work.

 The final tactic I’ll mention here is to use offline-to-online integration.
 If you’re already using direct mail, print ads, radio, TV, and/or telemarketing, or getting offline publicity, then find ways to integrate those offline campaigns with your digital marketing.

 For example, add a call-to-action in your direct mail letter to learn more by visiting a page on your website.
 Or, in your TV and radio ads instruct your prospects to go to your website to claim your special offer.

 Studies show that more and more people are visiting business websites to learn more before taking action.
 That’s why it’s so important to have a congruent message in all of your marketing, both on- and off-line.